 From 2001 to 2011, Dr. Palarea served as a Staff Operational Psychologist with the Naval Criminal Investigative Service (NCIS), where he consulted to the NCIS Threat Management Unit, Counterterrorism Department, and Insider Threat Program.
 He provided psychological consultation on a wide variety of investigations, including homicides, suicides, cold cases, stalking, workplace violence, domestic violence, school violence, sexual assaults, arsons, sabotage, insider threat, and counterterrorism.
 Additionally, Dr. Palarea conducted case consultations and training for the FBI’s Joint Terrorism Task Forces.
 Dr. Palarea has also consulted for several Department of Defense groups, including the Fort Hood Task Force (addressing targeted violence prevention) and the Psychological Autopsy Working Group.

-Dr. Palarea has conducted research on stalking, workplace violence, and assessment of communicated threats with the Los Angeles Police Department Threat Management Unit, US Capitol Police Threat Assessment Unit, Nebraska State Patrol, and Lincoln Police Department.
+Dr. Palarea has conducted research on stalking, workplace violence, and assessment of communicated threats with the Los Angeles Police Department Threat Management Unit, US Capitol Police Threat Assessment Section, Nebraska State Patrol, and Lincoln Police Department.
 His doctoral dissertation assessed the perpetration of stalking behaviors as a risk factor for future violence in domestic violence cases.
 His journal publications have appeared in Behavioral Sciences & the Law, Violence & Victims, Journal of Forensic Sciences, and Journal of Threat Assessment.
 Additionally, he has co-authored book chapters on psychiatric diagnoses and the offender-victim typology of stalking in Meloy’s The Psychology of Stalking, crisis negotiations in Kennedy & Zillmer’s Military Psychology, and ethics in crisis negotiations in Kennedy & Williams’ The Ethics of Operational Psychology.